psi-consortium/psi/doc/PSI/PSI-TAD/abbreviations.md

 ## General Abbreviations

-The [table](#psi_abbreviations) below lists all abbreviations used in the context of PSID, i.e. in communication, design/documents and implementation.
+The table {@tbl:psi-abbreviations} below lists all abbreviations used in the context of PSID, i.e. in communication, design/documents and implementation.

 | Abbreviation | Expansion                                              |
 | ------------ | ------------------------------------------------------ |